hsnlab/annabellaDB/README.md

 Currently, there is no official AnnaBellaDB container, that is why we are going to use the base container for AnnaDB (https://hub.docker.com/r/hydroproject/base) and install the auxiliary apps and build the AnnaBellaDB inside it.

-First of all, you need to install docker, if you have not done it yet:
+First of all, you need to install docker and other dependencies, if you have not done it yet:
 ```
 sudo apt install docker.io
 sudo apt install python-pip
+cd /client/python
+./compile.sh
 ```

 Two kinds of AnnaBellaDB instance role exist: i) the bootstrap server and ii) the normal key-value store server.